oroinc/documentation/backend/entities/extend-entities/serialized-fields.rst

 - segments and reports
 - charts
 - search
-- relations, enums and option set field types
+- relations, enums, and option set field types
 - data audit
 - usage of such fields in Doctrine query builder

-The Serialized Fields bundle adds a new field called Storage Type within New field creation page where you need choose one of two storage types:
+The Serialized Fields bundle adds a new field called Storage Type within New field creation page where you need to choose one of the two storage types:

-- `Table Column` option will allow to create custom field as usual;
+- The `Table Column` option enables to create custom field as usual;
-- `Serialized field` option means that you can avoid schema update and start to use this field immediately.
+- The `Serialized field` option means that you can avoid schema update and start to use this field immediately.
 Keep in mind that in this case field types are limited to the following:

    - BigInt
    - Boolean